|

 was a Gunner in the Royal Horse Artillery, 1 regiment.

-He was 22 when he was killed in action on 1st September 1942, and is
+He was 22 when he was killed in action on 1 September 1942, and is

-buried in the El Alamein War cemetery, Egypt, XXV D 16.
+buried in the El Alamein War cemetery, Egypt.
+XXV D 16.

-He was the "beloved only son" of Ernest Ford Stokes
+He was the "beloved only son" of

-and Elizabeth Stokes, temporarily at 42 Oxford Road, St. James, Exeter,
+42 Oxford Road, St. James, Exeter, but of 38 Chamberlain

-Sumner, D. H. David Henry
+Sumner, D. H. David

-Sumner, 528883, was a Corporal in 84 Squadron of the
+Henry Sumner, 528883, was a Corporal in 84 Squadron of

-RAF.
-He was 30 when he died on 16th February 1942.
-He is
+the RAF.
+From 118 Crescent Road, Ramsgate, he was 30 when he died on 16 February 1942.

-commemorated on the Singapore Memorial in Singapore.
+He is commemorated on the Singapore Memorial, Singapore.

 He was the son of David Charles and

-Castle Fields, Shrewsbury, Shropshire. |
+formerly Goldsack, of Castle Fields, Shrewsbury,

 Sutton, D. Donald